istio/istio.io/content/docs/examples/tutorial/prereq/index.md

 local computer to run the commands.
 If you are participating in a guided workshop and the instructors provide the cluster, let them handle the Kubernetes cluster prerequisites, and you can skip ahead to setup your local computer.
-If you intend to run the tutorial's commands on your own cluster, mind the prerequisites for the cluster as well.
+If you want to proceed using your own cluster, ensure your cluster satisfies the prerequisites for the cluster as well.

 ## Kubernetes cluster